axept/prejss/README.md

 ## Motivation

-This package could help you to migrate from PostCSS to JSS up to 5x time faster.
-Save your time.
+This package could help you to migrate from PostCSS (or any kind of CSS) to JSS up to 5x time faster.
+Love your life. ❤️ Spend your time on most valuable and important things.

-It means in a few minutes you can migrate to JSS from anything:
+With this package in a few minutes you can migrate to JSS from anything:

 + [SCSS](https://github.com/postcss/postcss-scss)
 + SASS